fayaz-ui/fayaz-ui/README.md

 - 💞️ I’m looking to collaborate on open source projects and ideas.
 - 👀 I’m passionate about cloud technologies and blockchain Technology
 - 📫 How to reach me?
 [LinkedIn](https://www.linkedin.com/in/mohd-fayaz-08649b170/) and [Twitter](https://twitter.com/Fayazansari_)
-- 🥅 2021 Goal's: Contribute more to Open Source projects.
+- 🥅 2022 Goal: to be a professional problem solver.
 - 👯 I’m looking to collaborate with other content creators.
 - ⚡ Fun fact: I love to code with chai usually :)
 - 🧿 Any type of suggestion's and recommendation's are most welcome:)